RESEARCH STARTER

 - those who conduct collective bargaining on behalf of an agency.

-At the time, there already five groups of civil servants—schedules A, B, C, D, and E—who were exempt from the civil service rules because it was not feasible or practical to use traditional competitive hiring procedures for these positions.
+At the time, there were already five groups of civil servants—schedules A, B, C, D, and E—who were exempt from the civil service rules because it was not feasible or practical to use traditional competitive hiring procedures for these positions.
 For example, Schedule C employees work in confidential or policy-making positions that are likely to change during a presidential transition.
-Schedule F would have added an additional fifty thousand exempt employees.
+Schedule F would have added an additional fifty thousand exempt employees, but the policy was never fully implemented.

-President Joe Biden rescinded the policy upon taking office in 2021, but some conservatives would like to see it return, including ex-Trump administration staffers.
-The Preventing a Patronage System Act (PPSA) has been proposed to prohibit future presidents from re-establishing Schedule F or creating any new group of exempt civil service employees.
+President Joe Biden rescinded the policy upon taking office in 2021, but some conservatives hoped to see it return, including former Trump administration staffers.
+On September 19, 2022, the Preventing a Patronage System Act (PPSA) was passed to prohibit future presidents from re-establishing Schedule F or creating any new group of exempt civil service employees.

 The US Supreme Court has fairly consistently upheld limits on the political activity of government employees since its decision in Ex parte Curtis (1882).
 In that decision, the justices upheld the constitutionality of an 1876 law banning government officials from requesting or receiving money from government employees for political purposes.
 The high court imposed First Amendment limitations on patronage in a series of decisions beginning in 1976.
 In Elrod v.
 Burns (1976), the court prohibited a newly elected Democratic sheriff from firing non–civil service Republican employees.
 The Court reasoned that such dismissals infringe on core First Amendment political expression and association rights.
 The decisions in Branti v.
 Finkel (1980) and Rutan v.
 Republican Party of Illinois(1990) were based on the same rationale.